-I often meet fellow travelers who lament that they have not traveled to many countries.
+I often meet fellow travellers who lament that they have not travelled to many countries.
 It is often the complaint of those of us who come from less wealthy countries and less welcome passport - we always lose out on the exchange rate and have to go through extensive visa process before we can travel.

 I tell them about this one time in Bangkok.

 I excused myself from the travel agent.
 I walked out to the little girl.
 I raised my hand in surrender and called out to her.
 “Chingu” (chingu = friend).
-She is stunned, but soon enough her face turns happy.
-With a happy shriek and fierceness of a North Korean secret agent, she emptied the water gun on me.
+She looks at me stunned, but soon enough her face turned happy.
+With a loud shriek and fierceness of a North Korean secret agent, she emptied the water gun on me.